Current status and prospects of light bino-higgsino dark matter in natural SUSY: Prior, constraints and likelihoods

 \section{Prior, constraints and likelihoods}

 In our numerical calculations, we vary the relevant parameters in the ranges of

 The lower limit on $\mu$ comes from LEP charged particle searches~\cite{ALEPH:2013htx}.
-We set to $M_1$ a lower limit of 10 GeV, where DM would already be overabundant, and the upper limit of 350 GeV is choosen to match the $\mu$ upper bound, so that we can study light neutralino DM.
-In this case, DM can be either bino-like or higgsino-like, and mixed bino-higgsino LSP with mass $\sim \mathcal{O}$(10 GeV) may also produce the right DM relic abundance.

-We adopt the Markov Chain Monte Carlo (MCMC) method based on the Metropolis-Hastings algorithm to perform the scan of MSSM parameter space with likelihood $\propto\exp(-\chi^2_{\rm tot}/2)$.
-The package \texttt{MicroMEGAS-5.2.30}~\cite{B_langer_2011} is used for DM relic density and DD cross section calculations, \texttt{SuperIso-4.0}~\cite{Mahmoudi:2008tp} is used for obtaining $B$-physics predictions, \texttt{HiggsTools}~\cite{Bahl:2022igd} (unification of \texttt{HiggsBounds-5}~\cite{Bechtle:2020pkv} and \texttt{HiggsSignals-2}~\cite{Bechtle:2020uwn}) is used to constraint SM-like and extra Higgs bosons at colliders.
-The total $\chi^2_{\rm tot }$ is defined as the as the sum of individual $\chi^2$ values of PLANCK relic density, $B$-physics, DM DD, and Higgs constraints from \texttt{HiggsSignals}
+We ascribe to $M_1$ a lower limit of 10~GeV, where DM would already be overabundant, and the upper limit of 350~GeV is chosen to match the $\mu$ upper bound, so that we can study light neutralino DM.
+In this case, DM can be either bino-like or higgsino-like, and mixed bino--higgsino LSP with mass $\sim \exp(-\chi^2_{\mathrm{tot}}/2)$}.
+The package \texttt{MicroMEGAS-5.2.30}~\cite{B_langer_2011} is used for DM relic density and DD cross section calculations, \texttt{SuperIso-4.0}~\cite{Mahmoudi:2008tp} is used for obtaining $B$-physics predictions, \texttt{HiggsTools}~\cite{Bahl:2022igd} (unification of \texttt{HiggsBounds-5}~\cite{Bechtle:2020pkv} and \texttt{HiggsSignals-2}~\cite{Bechtle:2020uwn}) is used to constrain SM-like and extra Higgs bosons at colliders.
+The total $\chi^2_{\mathrm{tot}}$ is defined as the sum of individual $\chi^2$ values of PLANCK relic density, $B$-physics, DM DD, and Higgs constraints from \texttt{HiggsSignals}:

 The $\chi^2$ of DM relic density is taken to be zero if the predicted value is below the central value of observed data of $0.1186 \pm 0.002$, and calculated with the formula